Getting Started with i.MXRT7xx-EVK

 For quick prototyping platforms, we offer both the low-cost FRDM platform and the full-featured EVK.

-FRDM development boards come with standard form factor and headers, easy access to MCU I/Os, on-board MCU-Link debugger and a USB-C cable.
-Our full featured evaluation kits include extended I/O and interface access, extendibility with WiFi and additional MCU-Link features.
+FRDM development boards come with standard form factor and headers, easy access to MCU I/Os, onboard MCU-Link debugger and a USB-C cable.
+Our full-featured evaluation kits include extended I/O and interface access, extendibility with WiFi and additional MCU-Link features.
 There are also many compatible Click Boards and/or Arduino shields.
-For those that are supported with an Open CMSIS Pack examples may be available on ACH, but if not, many of them are easy to use via serial interface like I2C, SPI and UART, for which we provide drivers with examples in the MCUXpresso SDK.
+For devices supported by an Open Cortex Microcontroller Software Interface Standard (CMSIS) Pack, example projects may be available on ACH.
+If not, many are still easy to use via serial interfaces like inter-integrated circuit (I²C), serial peripheral interface (SPI), and universal asynchronous receiver/transmitter (UART)—drivers and example code for these are included in the MCUXpresso software development kit (SDK).

 5.2 Application Code Hub

-The Application Code Hub further enhances our MCUXpresso Developer Experience by giving developers an interactive dashboard to quickly locate software.
+The ACH further enhances our MCUXpresso Developer Experience by giving you an interactive dashboard to quickly locate the needed software.
 Visit the ACH today to start exploring or discover additional details and benefits of the new interactive Application Code Hub.

-Software accessible from Application Code Hub is located in NXP’s GitHub repository so it can be easily accessed and cloned from that location directly.
+Software from the ACH is located in NXP’s GitHub repository so it can be easily accessed and cloned from that location directly.

 5.3 Demo Walkthrough

-The following demo walks us through importing a project from ACH using a system based on the FRDM platform with a motor control shield and a low cost LCD.
-Although your evaluation board may differ from this system, the following steps can be replicated and used for all supported platforms.
+The following demo walks you through importing a project from ACH using a system based on the FRDM platform including a motor control shield and a low cost LCD.
+Although your evaluation board may differ from this system, the following steps can be followed for all supported platforms.